deckhouse/deckhouse/modules/041-linstor/docs/README.md

 description: Deckhouse uses the linstor module to manage a replicated block storage in the Kubernetes cluster.
 ---

+{% alert level="warning" %}
+The module is guaranteed to work only in the following cases:
+- when using the stock kernels that come with [supported distributions](../../supported_versions.html#linux);
+- when using a 10 Gbps network.

+In all other cases, the module may work, but its full functionality is not guaranteed.
+{% endalert %}

 This module manages a replicated block storage solution in the cluster using the [LINSTOR](https://linbit.com/linstor/) and the [DRBD](https://linbit.com/drbd/) kernel module.

 LINSTOR is an orchestrator, acting as an abstraction layer that: